dreamking60/d3-start-to-finish-leanpub/manuscript/30 D3 transitions.md

 This section has shown how you can add animations (or ‘transitions’) to a D3 selection.
 It’s as simple as preceding the `.style` and `.attr` calls (which you want to animate) with a single `.transition()` call.
 You can change the duration of transitions using `.duration` and can also create staggered transitions by passing a function into `.delay`.
 You also saw the importance of adding a key function if your array changes order, you’re positioning by index and are using transitions.

-In the next practical you’ll add transitions to the Energy Explorer so that when a new indicator is chosen the country groups animate into their new locations.
+In the next practical you’ll add transitions to Energy Explorer so that when a new indicator is chosen the country groups animate into their new locations.